stefanija-pechevska/azure-architectural-blueprint/INFRASTRUCTURE_AS_CODE_COMPARISON.md

 ## Conclusion

-Both Bicep and Terraform are excellent choices for Infrastructure as Code.
+ARM Templates, Bicep, and Terraform are all excellent choices for Infrastructure as Code.
 The decision depends on:

 - **Cloud Strategy**: Azure-only vs multi-cloud
-- **Team Expertise**: Azure vs Terraform knowledge
+- **Team Expertise**: ARM/JSON, Bicep, or Terraform knowledge
-- **Requirements**: Feature support, state management, tooling
+- **Requirements**: Feature support, state management, tooling, readability
 - **Preferences**: Microsoft vs open-source tools
+- **Existing Investments**: Current template/tooling investments

-For this project, both implementations are available and functionally equivalent.
-Choose based on your team's preferences and requirements.
+For this project, all three implementations are available and functionally equivalent:
+- **ARM Templates**: `infrastructure/arm/azuredeploy.json`
+- **Bicep**: `infrastructure/bicep/main.bicep`
+- **Terraform**: `infrastructure/terraform/main.tf`

+Choose based on your team's preferences, expertise, and requirements.
+Note that Bicep compiles to ARM templates, so you can easily convert between Bicep and ARM if needed.

 ---